Profile

 1. 1

-Start by making the ricotta cream: let the ricotta drain in the fridge for a few hours, then combine it with the sugar, vanilla powder and chocolate chips.
-Stir gently until smooth and creamy.
+Start by preparing the ricotta cream: drain the ricotta in the fridge for a few hours, then mix it with the sugar, vanilla sugar and chocolate chips until smooth and creamy.

 2. 2

-For the dough, sift the flour into a large bowl and add the sugar, salt, and softened lard.
-Dissolve the yeast in a little warm water, add to the bowl, then gradually pour in the milk.
+For the dough: sift the flour into a large bowl, then add the sugar, salt and softened lard.
+Dissolve the yeast in a little lukewarm water and gradually stir in the milk.

 3. 3

-Beat in the egg and knead until you have a smooth, elastic dough.
-Cover with a tea towel and leave it to rise for about 2 hours.
+Add the beaten egg and knead until you have a smooth, elastic dough.
+Cover with a tea towel and leave to prove for about 2 hours.

 4. 4

-Once risen, roll out the dough on a floured surface and cut out 12 discs, each about 7–8cm across.
-Spoon a heaped tablespoon of ricotta cream onto half the discs, then top with the remaining discs.
+Once risen, roll out the dough on a floured surface and cut out 12 discs around 7-8cm in diameter.
+Spoon a dollop of the ricotta cream onto 6 of the discs, then cover with the remaining discs.

 5. 5

-Pinch the edges firmly to seal, then leave to rise for another hour on a baking tray lined with parchment paper.
+Seal the edges well and leave to prove again for another hour on a baking tray lined with baking paper.

 6. 6

-Brush the iris lightly with a little milk and bake in a preheated oven at 180°C fan (200°C conventional) for about 10 minutes, or until beautifully golden.
+Brush the iris with a little milk and bake in a preheated oven at 180°C for 10 minutes, until golden.

 7. 7

-Allow them to cool slightly, then dust with icing sugar before serving.
+Allow to cool slightly, then dust with icing sugar before serving.

 💡 Tips and Variations